HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_configuration/cfg_webcontent_auth_env/wcm_config_ephox_custom.md

 ## Enabling Textbox I/O editor

-1. To enable the new Textbox I/O editor fix using HCL Digital Experience CF18 or later, run this configuration process in the Textbox I/O editor:
+1. To enable the new Textbox I/O editor fix using HCL Digital Experience CF18 or later, run this configuration process:

     ```
     ConfigEngine(sh/bat) action-deploy-tiny-editors